-- (1) Captive Insurance Business is the business of Effecting or Carrying out Contracts of Insurance only for the business or operations of the Group to which the Captive Insurer belongs. - (2) General Captive Insurance Business is Captive Insurance Business in relation to General Insurance Contracts. - (3) Long-Term Captive Insurance Business is Captive Insurance Business in relation to Long-Term Insurance Contracts.
+- (1) Captive Insurance Business is the business of Effecting or Carrying out Contracts of Insurance as a Class 1, Class 2 or Class 3 Captive Insurer. - (2) General Captive Insurance Business is Captive Insurance Business in relation to General Insurance Contracts. - (3) Long-Term Captive Insurance Business is Captive Insurance Business in relation to Long-Term Insurance Contracts.